 Robert is a dispute resolution lawyer specialising in competition, international trade and anti-corruption law.

 Robert has advised many national and international clients, including individuals, public and private companies and statutory authorities in the banking and securities, aviation, construction, power and energy industries on all aspects of dispute resolution issues and arbitration.
 His work has a particular focus on competition, commercial crime and fraud, anti-corruption and bribery investigations and prosecutions, trade sanctions and extradition work, and taxation related disputes and class actions in Australia and overseas.

 Robert has delivered papers at many conferences in Australia and overseas on managing risks in international trade and Australia's anti-corruption and bribery regulation.
 He was the Co-Chair of the International Bar Association’s Anti-Corruption Committee for 2015 and 2016.
 He appears regularly across the Australian media on bribery and corruption issues.
-Robert was awarded the 2018 Who's Who Legal: Thought leaders – Investigations, the only person in Australia to receive this accolade.
+Robert was recognised in the 2018 Who's Who Legal: Thought leaders – Investigations and is a 2019 Who's Who Legal Investigations leading individual, the only person in Australia to receive either accolade.

 Advising GEAT (a Northern Territory Government appointed Statutory Manager and subsequently, the new Trustees) on extensive claims of fraud and breach of trust by former trustees and the Trust’s public officer, and conducting proceedings against the Trust’s former accountants’ auditors and lawyers for recovery of substantial losses.